manoel-lopes/manoel-lopes/README.md

 Enthusiast of the best web & mobile development technologies.

-Passionate about education and changing people's lives through programming.
+Passionate about performance, education and changing people's lives through programming.

 :iphone: Mobile applications for Android and iOS with **React Native** <br/>
 :computer: Web front-end development with **NextJs** <br/>